Archive for the ‘Tips’ Category

 With so many requirements in this 43-page manual, starting out on the first draft of a dissertation can be rather daunting for Ph.D. students, especially since improper formatting could get the manuscript rejected by the University Archives.
 A word processor template would virtually eliminate this problem, but according to the AGS website, UCI provides no officially-sanctioned template for dissertations.
 Each student must format their manuscript from scratch, leading to duplicated effort and wasted time.

 A few enterprising students have responded to this problem by creating unofficial UCI dissertation templates.
-They are designed specifically for LaTeX, a document preparation system favored by EECS and ICS grad students for its computer language affinity, extensive support for mathematical equations, and high-quality typesetting.
-By starting off with such a template as the foundation, writing a UCI dissertation essentially becomes a fill-in-blank process as LaTeX takes care of the table of contents, list of figures, and other formatting details automatically.
+They are designed specifically for LaTeX, a document preparation system favored by EECS and ICS grad students for its extensive support for mathematical equations, high-quality typesetting, and similarity to a computer programming language.
+By starting off with such a template as the foundation, writing a UCI dissertation essentially becomes a fill-in-the-blank process as LaTeX takes care of the table of contents, list of figures, and other formatting details automatically.

 Xianping Ge created the first such template in 2002.
 It was later refined by Jeffery von Ronne and is now available on Vivek Haldar’s blog.
 Working separately, I started with Xianping’s original template and made my own set of clean-ups and enhancements with help from Mark Panahi.
 It improves upon Jeffrey’s version by adding a CV template, extensive comments to help the Ph.D. student fill-in and customize the template, and various minor fixes.
 In addition, I reviewed every aspect of the template to make sure that its output conforms to the Dissertation Manual as closely as possible.